HTML/CSS Tutorials

 CSS

 Using only the class mask in combination with the border-radius property will really take a beautiful hover effect.
-I also used the visibility which allows the transition end to have the image clickable.

 .fourth-effect .mask {